Tencent/Hippy/docs/en-us/guide/performance.md

 }
 ```

+The constants to each indicator are defined in the `HippyEngineMonitorEvent` class, and the naming rules are: `hippyXxx` corresponds to `SEPARATE_EVENT_XXX`.

 #### iOS API Guidelines

 It is recommended to obtain performance indicators after HippyRootView is loaded (that is, after receiving `HippyContentDidAppearNotification` notification).